dgpetrie/draft-petrie-vcon/vcon_charter.md

 There is a lot of conversational data already being exchanged, but using proprietary formats and per-case engineered exchange solutions, from using FTP and other legacy components, to file naming conventions, and so on.
 There are also open source systems implementing vCon which may yield input to the requirements.

-TODO:
+The use of a standard for conversation container will focus on the following data exchange scenarios:
-Communicaitons System -> Data Owner/Consumer
+  * Communication System to Data Owner/Consumer
-Data Owner/Consumer -> Analysis or Storage Services Analysis Services -> Data Consumer
+  * Data Owner/Consumer to Analysis or Storage Services

-## Use Case 1: Contact Center Data Exchange

-Contact centers manage communications with a company's customers.
-Staff in a contact center have conversations with customers using phone calls, emails, texts, and other messaging systems.
-The contact center may be operated by the company or a 3rd party.
-The company would like to have a standard way to accomplish at least the following:

-  * Retrieve the conversation data from the in house or 3rd party contact center
-  * Provide the conversation data to a service to keep recordings for conversations of record or for compliance reasons
-  * Provide the conversation data to a service to analyze and provide quality management in the contact center
-  * Provide the conversation data to a service to provide speech analytics
-  * Redact or hide information in the conversation such as personally identifiable information (PII) and payment card information (PCI) that does not need to be disclosed to some consumers of the conversation data
-  * Contain the entire conversation or omnichannel where the conversation takes place in multiple modes of communication such as SMS, phone call, emails, texts, and other messaging
-  * Provide means of protecting privacy or confidentiality during exchange using encryption

-## Use Case 2: Non-Call Center Customer Relationship Management

-People working outside of contact centers may have customer relationship management (CRM) responsibilities at their companies.
-They may be performing as sales persons, account management, business development or general management.
-The customer that they interact with may be internal to the company.
-The requirements for this case, at a high level, are not largely different from the Contact Center case.
-The primary difference is that they do not have contact center staff or an IT organization providing them support.
-The user has no control or choice over the phone or communication systems that they must use.
-Having a standard container for conversation data enables them to:

-  * Retrieve the conversation data from their phone system provider or communications systems providers
-  * Feed the conversation data to a SaaS provider accepting a standard conversation container as input and providing numerous services such as:
-    * transcription
-    * note-taking
-    * annotations such as action items
-    * importing to a CRM system
+  * Analysis Services to Data Consumer
-    * coaching and mentoring

-## Use Case 3: Conversations of Record

-In some contact centers or company functions, it may be required to capture conversation data and maintain them as a conversation of record.
-For example emergency service contact centers (ECRIT) may be required to record all information related to an emergency call.
-In some call centers, compliance reasons may require recording of conversation and related information

-  * The integrity of the captured conversation and metadata may be the most critical feature in this use case
-  * Location of one or more of the parties to the conversation may be relevant to the conversation of record

-## Use Case 4: Message History Exchange

-Today many instant messaging applications allow multiple clients for the same user, ex: laptop and mobile, or old mobile phone migrating to new mobile phone.
-Being able to share the message history from an existing device to a new device seems like a nice way to share messages that the new client could not have an end-to-end session for.

-Another case is when you have a group chat with substantive discussion and then add some other users who were not party to the conversation.
-Allowing an administrator in the group be able to catch them up by sharing message history from some relevant point in the past would be a nice to have feature.
+The Communication System is an application, service or system which is able to capture the the conversation metadata and the conversation.
+The Analysis Services will likely add data to an existing conversation container.
+It should be noted that these entities are not always distinct.
+For example the Communcations System may also provide some analysis data.

 ## In Scope

 The scope of the VCON working group is:

+### Standards Track RFC Outputs

     * Define a JSON based standard container and Media type to contain and/or reference conversational data including: call style metadata, recordings, data exchanged or presented in the conversations, conversation analysis, transcriptions, translations and annotations
     * Define/specify the use of an existing mechanism for proving integrity and optionally authenticity of the conversation data
     * Define/specify the use of an existing mechanism for encrypting of the objects enclosed in the vCon conversation data container to provide privacy of the participants and/or confidentiality of the data independent of transport such that some parts of the vCon may be disclosed to different parties

     * Determine if there is need for defining media types and standard containers for some small set of analysis, annotation or transcription data

-  * Consider data minimization for each of the use cases
-  * Create one or more use case I-Ds to expand upon the use cases in this charter
+### Informational Internet Draft Outputs
+The Working Group may develop use cases in drafts for reference, but there is no expectation they will be published as an RFC.
+The use cases should include considerations for data minimization.
+The Working Group may consider the following as well as other use cases:

+  * Contact Center Data Exchange
+  * Non-Contact Center Data Exchange with Customer Relationship Management (CRM)
+  * Conversations of Record including ECRIT Environments
+  * Message History Data Exchange

 ## Out of Scope